msprev/panzer/doc/README.md

     Both are fields are of type `MetaMap`.
     Style names by convention are capitalized (`Notes`).
     Writer names are the same as corresponding pandoc writers (e.g. `latex`, `html`, `docx`, etc.)
-    There is a special style name, `All`, whose settings applies to all styles.
+    There is a special style, `Base`, whose settings applies to all documents with styles.
-        The `All` style applies also to documents that omit a `style` field.
-    There is special writer, `all`, whose settings apply to all writers of the style.
+    There is special writer for each style, `default`, whose settings apply to all writers of the style.

 Under a writer field, the following metadata fields may appear: